1ukidev/14-v060br-hackintosh/README_EN-US.md

 ## Softwares to have after installation:
 [HeliPort](https://github.com/OpenIntelWireless/HeliPort) - Required to be able to use Wi-Fi.

-[Android File Transfer](https://www.android.com/filetransfer) - Required to transfer files between macOS and an Android device (already saved me once)
+[Android File Transfer](https://www.android.com/filetransfer) - Required to transfer files between macOS and an Android device.